 Melissa Campbell

 From law student to solicitor

-Melissa stayed with the University to enter the next chapter of her career during the third year of her degree by signing up to the Student Employment Agency in a Legal Support role within the Legal Services Department.
+Melissa stayed with the University to enter the next chapter of her career during the third year of her law degree by signing up to the Student Employment Agency in a Legal Support role within the inhouse Legal Services department.

 a student profile picture

-My application was successful, and I have since progressed within the department from Legal Support to Legal Services Support Officer and to Paralegal.
-I also qualified as a solicitor, for which I’m truly grateful to my colleagues and the University for supporting me throughout my journey.
+My application was successful, and I have since progressed within the department from Legal Support to Legal Services Support Officer, to now Paralegal.
+I also qualified as a Solicitor in July 2024, for which I’m truly grateful to my colleagues and the University for supporting me throughout my journey to qualification.

+Melissa Campbell